-194. Software tools will include additional questions for the user to confirm that the designers have considered in the new building design, the technical, environmental and economic feasibility of 'high-efficiency alternative systems', as defined in the recast EPBD (renewable energy systems, CHP, district heating/ cooling, or heat pumps), and to confirm that there is documentary evidence of the feasibility assessment.
+202. Software tools will include additional questions for the user to confirm that the designers have considered in the new building design, the technical, environmental and economic feasibility of 'high-efficiency alternative systems', as noted in the introduction to standard 6.1 and in Annex 6.C of the Non-domestic Technical Handbook and to confirm that there is documentary evidence of the feasibility assessment.
 Software tools should also ask if designers have included any such systems in the proposed design solution.
 The answers to these questions will be reported in the SBEM Specification Information summary.

-APPENDIX C - CONSTRUCTION FOR 2021 NOTIONAL BUILDING
+APPENDIX C - CONSTRUCTION FOR 2022 NOTIONAL BUILDING